The Deligne-Riemann-Roch isomorphism: Consequences

 \subsubsection{Ducrot's interpretation of Deligne pairings}

 In \cite{Ducrot}, Ducrot showed that the Deligne pairing of line bundles, as developed in the work of Elkik \cite{Elkikfib}, admits a description via the determinant of the cohomology, which generalizes the corresponding property for families of curves already obtained by Deligne in \cite{Deligne-determinant}.
-Ducrot's results, while initially limited to locally Noetherian base schemes, carry over to the framework of morphisms satisfying the condition $(C_{n})$, after the extension by Boucksom and Eriksson \cite[Appendix A]{Boucksom-Eriksson}.
+Ducrot's results, while initially limited to locally Noetherian base schemes, extend to morphisms satisfying the condition $(C_{n})$, after the work of Boucksom and Eriksson \cite[Appendix A]{Boucksom-Eriksson}.

 Let $f\colon X\to S$ be a morphism satisfying the condition $(C_{n})$.
 Ducrot's work provides a canonical isomorphism

 It is compatible with base change and with the basic features of Deligne pairings recalled in \cite[Proposition 6.1]{DRR1}, notably the multilinearity and the restriction properties.
 A delicate point in Ducrot's work is the control of signs in the commutativity constraints.
 Below, since we work in the category of $\QBbb$-line bundles, these sign issues are irrelevant and can be ignored.